Andrew920528/rita-cfc-2024/README.md

 2. Because conda doesn't update `environment.yml` automatically, whenever you install some new package, run
    ```
    cd server
-   conda env export > environment.yml
+   conda env export > environment.yml --from-history
    ```
    to overwrite the current environment.yml`.
-This way, other people can update there environments.
+This way, other people can update their environments.

 ### 3. Best Practices